LmanTW/Light-Framework/Documents/01-Introduction/01-What_Is_Light-Framework.md

 ## Downsides
 Nothing is perfect, same with Light-Framework.

-* **More code**: You may need to write more code compare to other frameworks, but I personally don't think that's a bad thing, because it can give you more control over your whole applaction, and let you understand what's happening under the hood
+* **More code**: You may need to write more code compare to other frameworks, but I personally don't think that's a bad thing, because it can give you more control over your whole applaction, and let you understand what's happening under the hood.